konstagap/Chat/README.md

 ## What is this app?:speech_balloon:
 This is a real time chat application with different rooms to join.
 ## What technologies been used? :floppy_disk:
-This app build with creat-react-app, socket.io, node and express.
+This app build with creat-react-app and (state is controled with useState hook), socket.io, node and express.
 ## Also, I have used npm packages such as: :checkered_flag:
 - React router dom;
 - React emoji;